How to Apply

 • PhD/DPhil applicants for Oxford:

-We are looking for PhD students to join our research group at Oxford.
-We are researchers with varied backgrounds, including Computer Science, Maths & Stats, Engineering, and Physics, who have worked in academia and industry in countries around the world.
+About us: We are researchers with varied backgrounds, including Computer Science, Maths & Stats, Engineering, and Physics, who have worked in academia and industry in countries around the world.

 We work on topics such as developing Bayesian deep learning methodology, applications of ML, and understanding ML methodology.
 Examples include developing tools for robust ML, generative models, and methods to estimate uncertainty.
 This leads to lots of fun collaborations in the group between people working on applications and people working on methodology (in both directions).